History is part of the Religious Education & Humanities Faculty

 What was life like for a slave in America?

-This unit involves studying the development of the Civil Rights Movement in America from the American Civil War onwards.
-Key individuals such as Rosa Parks and Martin Luther King will be studied.
+This unit involves studying the journey that African Americans went on from being captured in Africa to being transported and sold into slavery in the Americas.
+We also look at their experiences in slavery and how slavery was abolished following the American Civil War.
 Students will develop their skills of empathy as they try to begin to understand what life was like for slaves in America.

 Why was WW1 known as ‘The Great War’?